skillrepos/ai-sdlc/README.md

 # ai-sdlc
-Repository for Incorporating AI into your SDLC
+Repository for Adding AI into your Software Development Processess

 These instructions will guide you through configuring a GitHub Codespaces environment that you can use to run the code.